 The political, paramilitary and criminal links between Loyalism and Fascism should be no surprise, given that both ideologies are based on extreme right wing supremacist ideas.
 The regular exposure of such links lead to denials or tepid condemnation by loyalist politicians, but no serious attempt to end them.’

-The links between British Neo-Nazis and the British separatist minority in Ireland coalesce around one of the most notorious assassinations in the history of the conflict, the killing of lawyer Rosemary Nelson.
-As the Guardian reported in 2000:
+The contacts between British racists and the British separatist minority notably coalesces around one of the more notorious assassinations in the history of the Long War, the slaying of the lawyer Rosemary Nelson.
+As the Guardian newspaper reported back in 2000:

 ‘The names, addresses and telephone numbers of members of the neo-Nazi group Combat 18 have been passed to detectives investigating the murder of the Northern Ireland solicitor Rosemary Nelson.